 Additional Best Practices

 The following sections describe additional methods of optimizing your setup of Barracuda PhishLine, but they are not required.

 When users click a link within a campaign message, they are directed to an HTTP or HTTPS Landing Page server.
 The IP addresses of the Landing Page servers include:

 You can also whitelist based on the domain name used for each campaign.

 Administrative functions are available using encrypted SSL/TLS athosted at one of the following IP addresses:

 We strongly recommend you use PhishLine’s multifactor authentication option for all administrative users.

 Educational Content and Survey / Content Delivery Network Whitelisting

 The Barracuda PhishLine servers are located in the Midwest region of the United States.
 With our worldwide customers, there is always a concern about reducing latency and bandwidth delays when showing educational videos.
 To solve that, PhishLine can distribute the read-only multimedia content using a reputable Content Delivery Network (CDN).
-While your users engage with educational content or surveys using HTTP or HTTPS, the servers can instruct your browser to download read-only multimedia content from the nearest CDN server.
-This allows the high-bandwidth components to be sent worldwide from local servers without transmitting, processing, or storing application data on those servers.
-You can choose to deliver educational content and surveys using HTTP or HTTPS (recommended).
-The HTTP option is generally only used to allow local caching of content to reduce bandwidth requirements.
+For security reasons, training content is only delivered via HTTPS.

 To whitelist educational content and surveys, use the following: